 His contributions to his profession and community were recognized when he was honored as the Jacksonville State University 2005 Young Alumni of the Year.

 Chris has been recognized as a leader by his peers through being elected as an officer to numerous professional associations, including chair of the American Association for Justice New Lawyer’s Division, president of the Southern Trial Lawyers Association and chair of the Emerging Leader’s Division of the Alabama Association for Justice.
-He is currently on the Executive Committee of the Georgia Trial Lawyers Association.
+He is currently the chair of the Georgia Trial Lawyers Association’s Membership Committee and serves on the Trucking Committee of the Attorney Information Exchange Group (AIEG).

 A frequent lecturer, Chris has spoken across the country on issues concerning commercial truck litigation, defective products, trial skills and effective leadership.
 He has authored more than 50 papers for publication and presentation to various lawyer organizations.